 Mean score of companies in the Services Auxiliary to Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Seplat Energy reported total carbon emissions of approximately 15,000,000,000 kg CO2e across all scopes.
-This includes about 565,423,800 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and approximately 1,320,700 kg CO2e from Scope 2 emissions, related to purchased electricity.
-Notably, Scope 3 emissions, which cover indirect emissions from the value chain, accounted for about 14,915,000,000 kg CO2e.
-In comparison, the 2022 emissions data indicated a total of approximately 8,788,000,000 kg CO2e in Scope 3 emissions, with Scope 1 and Scope 2 emissions reported at about 1,120,000,000 kg CO2e and 972,000,000 kg CO2e, respectively.
-This reflects a significant increase in emissions in 2023, particularly in Scope 3.
-Seplat Energy has not disclosed specific reduction targets or initiatives as part of its climate commitments, and there are no SBTi (Science Based Targets initiative) reduction targets reported.
-The company is actively engaged in sustainability practices but has not outlined specific pledges or initiatives aimed at reducing its carbon footprint.
-Overall, Seplat Energy's emissions data highlights the challenges faced in managing carbon emissions within the energy sector, particularly in the context of increasing operational demands and the need for comprehensive climate strategies.
+This includes about 565,423,800 kg CO2e from Scope 1 emissions, which encompass direct emissions from owned or controlled sources, and approximately 1,320,700 kg CO2e from Scope 2 emissions, related to indirect emissions from the generation of purchased electricity.
+Notably, Scope 3 emissions accounted for a significant 14,915,000,000 kg CO2e, reflecting the broader impact of the company's value chain.
+In comparison, the 2022 emissions data indicated a total of about 8,788,000,000 kg CO2e in Scope 3 emissions, with Scope 1 and Scope 2 emissions reported at approximately 1,120,000,000 kg CO2e and 972,000,000 kg CO2e, respectively.
+This demonstrates a substantial increase in emissions, particularly in Scope 3, which is critical for understanding the full environmental impact of Seplat Energy's operations.
+Seplat Energy has not publicly committed to specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or SBTi (Science Based Targets initiative) commitments.
+The company’s climate strategy appears to be in the early stages, focusing on transparency in emissions reporting without established reduction goals.
+Overall, Seplat Energy's emissions profile highlights the challenges faced by the oil and gas sector in addressing climate change, particularly in managing Scope 3 emissions, which often represent the largest share of total emissions.
+The company’s commitment to sustainability will be crucial as it navigates the transition towards a lower-carbon future.

 Access structured emissions data, company-specific emission factors, and source documents